The Final Countdown: ASC 606 and Revenue Recognition

 “ASC 606 is a major change to how companies recognize revenue and expenses, placing a new burden on accounting teams,” continued Mike.
 “At FloQast we’re constantly enhancing our solution to address new regulations and requirements and to simplify and ease the growing demands required of accountants.”

 Think you’ll need help with ASC 606 compliance?
 Multi-book accounting is available today for Oracle NetSuite and Sage Intacct ERPs and is included at no extra charge in FloQast Business, Corporate and Enterprise subscription plans.
-To learn more, visit floqast.com/products.
+To learn more, visit floqast.com/product.